 Best for very active explorers of remote areas who want bleeding edge tech.

-DeLorme is a major player in the satellite tech space.
-They’re known for great GPS systems and compete heavily with Garmin and TomTom for market space in the exploration world.
+DeLorme was a major player in the satellite tech space but have since been bought out by Garmin.
+They’re known for great GPS systems and used to compete heavily with Garmin and TomTom for market space in the exploration world.

 That’s not to say they’re any worse!
-DeLorme lets you communicate with two way messaging, location sharing, and other advanced features with the InReach SE.
+Garmin lets you communicate with two way messaging, location sharing, and other advanced features with the InReach SE.

-You can send and recieve messages up to 160 characters – like old school cell phones.
+You can send and receive messages up to 160 characters – like old school cell phones.
 These can be send along with GPS coordinates to phone numbers or email address.

 This feature is particularly helpful if you’re in need of help but don’t want to trigger a full scale rescue.
 Jonesing for some of Grandma’s cookies?
 Send her a text with your coordinates and she can fly you in some cookies with her new drone!